fauna/graphql-workshop/content/building/forms-updates/index.md

   alt="Add write predicate"
 >}}

-The rule defines that only the owner of the store can update a store.
+The rule defines that only a store's owner can update that store.

-Simmilarly add the following predicate for *delete*.
-This rule defines that only owner is allowed to delete a store.
+Similarly, add the following predicate for *delete*.
+This rule defines that only a store's owner can delete a store.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}